Solar Eclipses for Beginners

 Annularity can last as long as a dozen minutes, but is more typically about half that length.
 Since the annular phase is so bright, the Sun's gorgeous corona remains hidden from view.
 But annular eclipses are still quite interesting to watch.
-You can read reports about the annular eclipses of 1999 in Australia and 2003 in Iceland.
-More recently, visit the 2005 Annular Solar Eclipse Photo Gallery.
+You can read reports about the annular eclipses of 1999 in Australia, 2003 in Iceland, and 2005 in Spain.
+More recently, visit the 2012 Annular Solar Eclipse Photo Gallery.

 2005 Annular Solar Eclipse

 This sequence shows the eclipse just before, during and after annularity.